Jonxthan/podcast/README.md

 ---------MINIMUM EPISODE ATTRIBUTES---------------

-All attributes in the requirements were included as
+All episode attributes in the requirements were integrated

 -------------EXTRAS------------------